Frequently Asked Questions

 Who is Eligible to use FASCCO services?

-All active or retired faculty and staff (including temporaries) are eligible to use FASCCO services, as well as their immediate (benefit-eligible) family members.
+All active or retired faculty and staff (including temporaries) are eligible to use FASCCO services, as well as their immediate (benefit-eligible) adult family members.

 How much does it cost me to use FASCCO services?